 Many Christian private schools in the Netherlands and Belgium were called 'school with the Bible (school met de Bijbel).'
 However, due to the influence of secularization, many changes have been made in this sphere so that many students, parents and even teachers do not have the Christian faith any more.
-We can still find the

-Christian norms and values in regulations and documents but in daily lives the Bible is not accepted as the faithful word of God and other worldviews are admitted together with the Christian worldview.
+We can still find the Christian norms and values in regulations and documents but in daily lives the Bible is not accepted as the faithful word of God and other worldviews are admitted together with the Christian worldview.
 For instance, according to the research on the identity of the Christian schools made by Anneke De Wolff, about 90% of teachers and 70% of students still belong to reformed churches but in urban area, more than 80% of teachers in Christian private schools are reformed Christians but as for students, 63.4% has no religion, 22.6% are Muslims, 8.7% are Catholics, 4.4% are protestants and 0.8% are Hindus (Wolff, 2000: 258, 326).
 In addition, according to the interview with teachers, many of them have different opinions from the existing Christian identity of their schools.
 Like Miedema, De Wolff also argues on the basis of her research that the autonomous judgment and right of the students on their life-view should be admitted and more multidimensional approach is desired in the education of life-view (Wolff, 2000: 468).

-This trend is not new to Korean society, either.
-Post-modern pluralism is exercising more influence so many existing Christian schools have lost the Christian identity.
-To overcome this situation, some other Christian alternative schools have been established but on the other hand some Christian private schools struggle to preserve their own Christian identity.
-We can also find this effort in the Netherlands, for instance, the philosophy of education of Huib van Leeuwen who belongs to the 'liberated (vrijgemaakte)' church.
+In this context, some Christian private schools struggle to preserve their own Christian identity.
+We can find this effort, for instance, the philosophy of education of Huib van Leeuwen who belongs to the 'liberated (vrijgemaakte)' church.
 Reformed schools have been founded by parents since 1952 after the 'vrijgemaakte' church was established in the Netherlands in order for the parents to educate their children with the reformed worldview (Van der Steeg, 2011: 13).
 All the teachers belonged to this denomination and most pupils and parents did the same.
 These reformed schools were established nationwide and managed by the denomination members.
 But since 1990s, some felt that they should not be so isolated and so began to acknowledge that other Christians also serve the Lord in education and life as the same children of God.
-It did not lead to the unification with other denominations but at a local level, cooperation with other churches began to increase and parents of other denominations began to send their children to reformed schools.
+It did not lead to the unification with other churches began to increase and parents of other denominations began to send their children to reformed schools.
 It has caused the scope of the school be wide enough to receive various parents and teachers of other churches (reformedjr.com/xe/board05_02/8731).